Troubled Paradise: Singles and promotion

 On October 21, 2020, "Self Destruct" was released as the album's lead single, accompanied by the release of its music video hours later.
 The music video was directed by Brent McKeever.
-The album's title, Troubled Paradise, and tracklist (although out of order) were leaked on Last.fm.

-"Throatzillaaa" was released as the second single on November 13, 2020.
+"Throatzillaaa" was released as the first promotional single on November 13, 2020.
 A lyric video was made available on November 9 before the official announcement on November 11.
 In December, the title track "Troubled Paradise" was registered on Slayyyter's ASCAP. before being officially announced on January 19, 2021.
 "Troubled Paradise" and its music video, directed by Munachi Osegbu and produced by Collin Druz, were released on January 22.
 The song was leaked in full the day before, as well as the album's final tracklist, cover art and the "Troubled Paradise" music video.

 On January 21, 2021, one day before planned, Slayyyter announced the official album title as Troubled Paradise on social media, along with its official art cover and release date of June 11, 2021.
 The day after, the tracklist and pre-sale were made available.

 "Clouds" was released as the next single on February 26, 2021, followed by "Cowboys" on April 9 and "Over This!" on May 7.